See See Rider: Renditions

 In October 1924, "Ma" Rainey was the first to record "See See Rider Blues" at Paramount Records New York Studio.
 Her Georgia Jazz Band included Louis Armstrong on cornet, Charlie Green on trombone, Buster Bailey on clarinet, Fletcher Henderson on piano, and Charlie Dixon on banjo.
 The record was released in 1925.
 While the copyright listed Lena Arant as a composer, she was responsible only for the first three rhymed couplets at the beginning of the song.

 In 1943, a version by Wee Bea Booze reached number one on Billboard magazine's Harlem Hit Parade, a precursor of the rhythm and blues chart.
 Some blues critics consider this to be the definitive version of the song.
 Later rock-oriented versions were recorded by Chuck Willis (as "C.C.
 Rider", a number one R&B hit and a number 12 pop hit in 1957) and LaVern Baker (number nine R&B and number 34 pop in 1963).

+Canadian folk duo Ian & Sylvia recorded a version of the song for their 1962 self-titled debut album.

 Mitch Ryder & the Detroit Wheels' version of the song (as part of the medley "Jenny Take a Ride!") from their album Take a Ride reached number 10 on the Billboard Hot 100 chart in 1965 in the US.

 In 1966, the Animals recorded "See See Rider" for their fourth American album, Animalization.
 It was released as a single in September 1966 and reached number 10 on the Hot 100.
 Cash Box said that it is an "excellent re-working" in which the Animals play "the bluesy sturdie in an infectious, hard-pounding rollicking style."

+Yugoslav rock band Kameleoni recorded a cover of the Animals version for their 1967 debut EP Le Felicita.

 Elvis Presley recorded a version of the song in 1970.
 The song eventually became Presley's opening song at his concerts beginning in 1972, with the orchestral section of his rendition opening and closing the concerts and appeared on his live album On Stage.
+This rendition eventually would also be used in a Finnish television series Pulkkinen through Elvis-imitation as the opening and closing song of each episode, where the radio-DJ "Osmo" would refer this song as "Äshönsii".

 The Grateful Dead played the song live starting in 1979, with Bob Weir on vocals.

 Old Crow Medicine Show included a rendition on their 2004 self-titled album.

-Van Dyke Parks adapted some of the lyrics for Do You Like Worms, a track from The Beach Boys' unreleased 1967 album SMiLE, changing it to "bicycle rider, just see what you done", instead of "see see rider".
+Van Dyke Parks adapted some of the lyrics for "Do You Like Worms", a track from the Beach Boys' unreleased 1967 album SMiLE, changing it to "bicycle rider, just see what you done", instead of "see see rider".